South Georgia & Antarctic Peninsula: Penguin Safari

 Internal Flights

 Group charter flights between Buenos Aires and Ushuaia are required on this trip’s itinerary; see the Mandatory Transfer Package information listed above under Inclusions.
 The flight to Ushuaia is expected to depart early on Day 2 of the itinerary.
 There is a luggage limit of 50 lbs (23 kg) checked luggage and 17 lbs (8 kg) cabin baggage on the flights to and from Ushuaia.
 Should you have additional luggage, it can be stored at the hotel in Buenos Aires; there is no option to pay for additional luggage.
-On Day 14 of the itinerary, the ship is scheduled to arrive at the pier between 7:00 and 8:00am local time.
-Disembarkation follows breakfast, with an included short tour of Tierra del Fuego National Park before transferring to the airport for the return charter flight to Buenos Aires (note: This tour may happen prior to embarkation).
+On the final day of the itinerary, the ship is scheduled to arrive at the pier between 7:00 and 8:00am local time.
+Disembarkation follows breakfast.

 Activities